ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * **h2dm** following the intuitions of the KenLM implementation, realizes the hash-map based trie using the linear probing hash map which turns to be the fastest trie with one of the best memory consumption.
 This tries type is used as a default one

 ### Translation server evaluation
 In this section we provide an empirical comparison of the project's translation server with a home-brewed translation system called Oister and well known translation systems [Moses](http://www.statmt.org/moses/index.php?n=Main.HomePage) and [Moses2](http://www.statmt.org/moses/?n=Site.Moses2).
-The additional information on the compared tools is to be found in [Appendix: Translation performance tests](#appendix-translation-performance-tests)
+Extended information on the compared tools and the test machine configuration can be found in [Appendix: Translation performance tests](#appendix-translation-performance-tests)

+**Please note:** The system developed within this project, in this section, is referred as REMEDI.

 #### Test set-up
 In order to measure performance of the aforementioned systems we chose to perform Chinese to English translations based on the data of the [OpenMT MT-04 dataset](https://catalog.ldc.upenn.edu/LDC2010T12).
 Let us consider the experimental setup in more details.
 We shall first discuss the size of the used models, then go into the main translation parameters matching.
 Next, we indicate how we achieved the comparable BLEU performance of the systems.
 Finally, we explain how the decoding times were measured and on which machine configuration the experiments were run.